 Cytokines, Interferons, Interleukins and Colony Stimulating Factors

 Cytokines are the messenger molecules of our body’s immune system that serve as mediators of immune responses and inflammation.
-They are polypeptides that are produced by various cell types.
+They constitute polypeptides produced by various cell types.

 Interferons refer to a subgroup of cytokines that originally received their name for their function in interfering with viral infections.
-However, it is now recognized that interferons have other important immune functions too.
-There are type I and type II interferons.
+However, it is now recognized that interferons have other important immune functions, too.
+They are subdivided into type I and type II interferons.

 Type II interferon refers to IFN-γ.
-IFN- γ is the most important cytokine that activates macrophages and is essential in the defence against intracellular microbes.
-IFN-γ is produced by CD4 Th1 cells, NK cells and CD8 T cells.
+IFN- γ is the most important cytokine that activates macrophages and is essential in the defense against intracellular microbes.
+IFN-γ is produced by CD4 Th1 cells, NK cells, and CD8 T-cells.
 It plays a role in both innate and adaptive immunity.

-Interleukins are one of the most important groups of cytokines.
-They are cytokines that function to communicate between leukocytes.
+Interleukins make up one of the most important groups of cytokines; their function is to communicate between leukocytes.
 Interleukins are a very diverse group, with differing protein structures, as their classification is biological.
 About 34 interleukins have been identified and described, from IL-1 to IL-35, and the status of IL-14 is in doubt.

 Chemokines are usually bound to proteoglycans on the endothelium or are present in the extracellular matrix, where they can cause concentration gradients when required.
 Their actions occur by binding to G-protein coupled chemokine receptors on target cells.